 For Samantha, 2014 Pharmacy of the Year winner and passionate spokesperson for pharmacy and professional service expansion, being named on the list was an honour.

 “To be recognised as one of 10 women out of however many thousands of female pharmacists in our country, when there’s so many excellent female pharmacists out there, was both a surprise and an honour.
-It makes me feel like I’m on track and doing the right thing.”
+It makes me feel like I’m on track with my pharmacy career path and doing the right thing.”

 Community pharmacist, pharmacy owner, asthma educator, credentialed diabetes educator, mental health advocate and Lifeline volunteer, Elise was also thrilled to be included on the list.